Joshua-Jensen/fs-journal/quizzes/week01.md

 **1.** In the terminal, what is the command `cd` used for?
 <!-- enter you answer in the space below -->
 ```
-cd is used to change the directory you are using in a comand line
+cd is used to change the directory you are using in a command line
 ```

 **2.** In the terminal, what is the command `mkdir` used for?